We Are What We Are (2010 film): Plot

-Alfredo goes looking for another potential meal; he finds one in a gay bar.
-Alfredo brings the young man home with him, but Julián says he will not eat a homosexual man.
-As Alfredo and Julián argue the point, an older man comes down from their mother's room.
+Alfredo goes looking for another potential meal; he follows a group of young men to a gay bar, and begins to seduce one of them.
+At the same time, Patricia is having sex with a cab driver, in his car, in order to entice him to her home.
+Alfredo brings the young man from the bar home with him, but Julián says he will not eat a homosexual man.
+As Alfredo and Julián argue the point, the cab driver comes down from their mother's room.
 Alfredo's prey escapes while Patricia beats the older man over the head with a shovel and the family later kills him.

 As Sabina and Patricia prepare the man for eating, Alfredo and Julián chase after the gay boy.
 The boy runs to a fast food stand and asks the police to protect him.
 Detectives Octavio and Owen hear the call over their police radio and head to the scene.
 They decline to call for backup, as they want to keep the glory of the collar for themselves.

-Detective Octavio stops Alfredo and Julián in an alley, but is shot by a beat cop who mistakes Octavio for one of the cannibals.
+Detective Octavio stops Alfredo and Julián in an alley, holding them at gunpoint, but is shot by a uniformed officer who mistakes Octavio for a criminal.
 Detective Owen discovers Sabina and Patricia preparing their meal in a ritualistic fashion, but the women kill him.
 Alfredo and Julián arrive home; Patricia insists on completing the ritual, but Alfredo drags her away to escape over the rooftops.

 The police break into the family's home and Julián shoots several of them before the family manages to hide upstairs.
 Their mother says that one must survive to carry on the ritual and flees to the rooftop.
-The prostitutes earlier in the film see her escaping and pursue her.
+The prostitutes shown earlier in the film see her escaping and pursue her.

 Meanwhile, Alfredo bites Sabina's neck.
 Julián, thinking Alfredo's attempting to eat Sabina, shoots Alfredo.
 The police kill Julián and take Sabina away in an ambulance, believing that she is a surviving victim.
 The next morning Patricia's body is discovered in a playground, beaten to death.

 After escaping from the hospital, Sabina watches a young man in the market, intent on her next meal.